raspberrypilearning/see-like-a-bat/worksheet.md

 By knowing the time between outgoing burst and returning echo, and the speed of sound, you can calculate the distance an object is away from the sensor.

-An ultrasonic distance sensor has 4 pins.
+A UDS has 4 pins.

 ```
 1. Vcc is the pin that powers the device.
 It needs 5V to work.